Open Arms (SZA song): Solo version

-A digital download–only version of "Open Arms" without Scott's verse was released on an extended edition of SOS, on January 5, 2023.
-The edition was website-exclusive, available for purchase only on Top Dawg Entertainment's website.
+The solo version of "Open Arms" was released through an extended, digital download−only edition of SOS on January 5, 2023.
+The edition was available exclusively on Top Dawg Entertainment's website.
 The release occurred following a close competition for the Billboard 200 number-one spot between SOS and Taylor Swift's Midnights (2022).
 The extended edition was released to boost SOSs performance on the chart, a strategy Swift also did with her album.

 On February 7, 2025, SZA's official website was surreptitiously updated with an announcement.
 It stated that an extended version of Lana–the reissue album of SOS–would be released two days later, following multiple delays.
 The solo version's inclusion had been teased on social media last December 2024, via screenshots of SZA's text conversations with her manager Punch.
 It was officially released to streaming platforms on the scheduled date, under the subtitle "Just SZA", hours before her Super Bowl LIX halftime show performance.